Congratulations! You've been admitted to the Monte Ahuja College of Business as a Graduate Student! Now what?

 A: Unfortunately not.
 Only past academic experience can be used to waive classes.

-Q: What about these Level I classes?
-Is there any other way to waive these classes other than the GRE or GMAT?
+Q: What about these prerequisite classes?
+Is there any other way to waive these?

 Q: Can I transfer courses from a graduate program I started at a different school?